hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

 ## Introduction to the JCache API

 This section explains the JCache API by providing simple examples and use cases.
-While walking through the examples, we will have a look at a couple of the standard API classes and see how those are used.
+While walking through the examples, we will have a look at a couple of the standard API classes and see how these classes are used.

 ### JCache API Walk-through

-This subsection creates a small account application with providing a caching layer over an imagined database abstraction.
+This subsection creates a small account application by providing a caching layer over an imagined database abstraction.
 The database layer will be simulated using single demo data in a simple DAO interface.
 To show the difference between the "database" access and retrieving values from the cache, a small waiting time is used in the DAO implementation to simulate network and database latency.